pivotal/docs-tap/tanzu-build-service/dependencies.md

 Each type serves different use cases.
 Both types are suitable for production workloads.

-By default, Tanzu Build Service is installed with `lite` dependencies.
-The `lite` dependencies do not contain all buildpacks and stacks.
+By default, Tanzu Build Service is installed with `lite` dependencies, which do not contain all buildpacks and stacks.
 To use all buildpacks and stacks, you must install the `full` dependencies.
 For instructions about installing `full` dependencies, see [Install full dependencies](install-tbs.html#tap-install-full-deps).